THS '01 Alum Expresses Concerns With Rep. Gordon's Remarks

 Representative Gordon,

-I am writing to express my strong disagreement to your stance against the Gay Straight Alliance (GSA) at Tiverton High School.
+I am writing to express my strong disagreement to your against the (GSA) at .
 The points that follow are meant to respectfully clarify some aspects of this debate that your arguments indicate to me you have not yet considered.

 “Sex” and “sexuality” are not interchangeable: Sex is a physical act that, as you point out, has no place in schools.
 It is not surprising (and hardly a victory) that you have many followers on this point.
 Sexuality, on the other hand, is what allows each of us to orient ourselves to our most meaningful relationships with others, and is what helps us to make sense of how we belong and contribute to our social environments.